kirilllzaitsev/rgbde_3dgs_slam/README.md

 </table>

-Full evaluation subsets used for the scenes above, each video following the same convention as the static images (please click on the gif to open the video):
+Full evaluation subsets used for the scenes above, each video following the same convention as the static images (please click on a gif to open the video):

 <table>